 Can you eat asparagus raw?

 Yes, you can eat asparagus raw.
 However, asparagus spears are tough and can be difficult to chew and swallow.
 If you want to eat asparagus raw, slice it as thinly as possible so that it doesn’t become a choking hazard.
+Take a look at these 3 ways you can eat Asparagus!

 What are the benefits of eating asparagus?